ra2w/SaaSComps/README.md

-# SaaSComps

 # Description

-## Understanding the impact of growth rates and margin on B2B SaaS valuations
+## Understanding the impact of growth rates and Gross margin on B2B SaaS valuations

 **TL;DR**